omarkohl/ofxstatement-sparkasse-freiburg/README.md

 **Note:** Beware that some things (such as balance calculation) were left out because they are not needed by gnuCash.
-Open a ticket or send a pull request if something is missing for you use case.
+Open a ticket or send a pull request if something is missing for your use case.

 ## Setting up development environment

-It is recommended to use *virtualenv* make a clean development environment.
+It is recommended to use *virtualenv* to make a clean development environment.

 ```bash
 git clone https://github.com/omarkohl/ofxstatement-sparkasse-freiburg